 In 2016, I decided to follow lama Alan´s online retreat "The Foolish Dharma of an Idiot Clothed in Mud and Feathers", by Düdjom Lingpa, my first proper venture into both Buddhist and Dzogchen teachings.

 These are some of the comments he made on shamatha:

 "Is it possible for people like us, screwed up by modernity, to fully achieve shamatha, to go through all stages and fully get it?
 There is no doubt that it has been achieved by many individuals in the past, many of my lamas have.
 Is it possible for us, are we too damaged goods?

 Shamatha is a temporary retreat into simplicity from the complexities of the world.
 For a while you withdraw, you are useless to the world.
 You withdraw because of compassion.

 Is it worth it?
-It´s a major investment!!!!
-It´s a lot of sacrifice, time, effort… What is the return?
+Is a major investment!!!!
+Is a lot of sacrifice, time, effort… What is the return?
 Atisha, who is said to be the speech emanation of Padmasambhava, says that if you achieve shamatha you can do more good in the world in one day that in hundred lives without it.

 But is it possible?
 What if I fail, have I wasted my time?
 That´s impossible, if you have the right motivation, practice correctly with ethics, even if you do one day is useful.